standard-things/esm/README.md

 # @std/esm

-Under Construction
+🚧 Under Construction 🚧
 ---

-Please watch your step.
-This project is currently an unreleased work in progress. 🚧
+Pardon the mess.
+This project is currently an unreleased work in progress.
+Thank you for your patience.

 Usage
 ---